The Best Portable Fish Finder

 The tilt-and-swivel mounting system and the included temperature sensor round out the feature list, and further illustrate the value of this portable fish finder.

 Humminbird is one of the leading manufacturers of fish finders, and their portable unit – the PiranhaMAX 4 – is built to the same standards as the rest of the company’s impressive lineup.

-Designed to easily work on your kayak or a rented boat, the PiranhaMAX 4 mounts quickly and easily thanks to its suction-cup-mounted transducer and lightweight display.
+Designed to easily work on your kayak or a rented boat, the PiranhaMAX 4 mounts quickly and easily thanks to its suction-cup-mounted sonar sensor and lightweight display.
 A carrying case even comes with the top end model in the PiranhaMAX 4 line, which makes it even easier to pack up and take with you, while protecting the unit from damage.